-This month blogger and stylist Rachel O’Brien visited the newly opened Philippa Craddock Flower School in East Sussex and learnt how to create one of Philippa’s signature domed hand-tied bouquets.
+This month blogger and stylist Rachel O’Brien learns how to make a hand-tied bouquet with Philippa Craddock (listed in our directory here) at the newly opened Philippa Craddock Flower School in East Sussex.
+Here’s how we learned to create one of Philippa’s signature domed hand-tied bouquets.

-Before I arrived at the Philippa Craddock Flower School for my half-day bouquet workshop, I had spent a long time admiring the beauty and elegance of her online portfolio.
+Before my workshop, I had spent a long time admiring Philippa’s online portfolio of designs.

 As I flicked through the images of her work I had to ask myself whether it would really be possible for me, a complete floristry novice, to create an arrangement as beautiful as those I had seen on her website?